jtleek/replication_paper/in_the_media.md

 ---
 title: "Reports of the '36% value' in the media"
-author: "Prasad Patil"
+author: "Prasad Patil + Jeff Leek"
 date: "September 11, 2015"
 output: html_document
 ---

 ### How has the main finding of "36% replication" been reported in the media?

-We wanted to determine how pervasive the narrative of 36% replication, as reported in "Estimating the reproducibility of psychological science", was.
+These are sources that reported the number 36\% of studies replicated as originally discussed in the paper: ["Estimating the reproducibility of psychological science"](http://www.sciencemag.org/content/349/6251/aac4716)
-The following links discuss the findings of this article, and most discuss the bleak state of science as a result of only 36% of psychology studies being replicated.
+The following links discuss the findings of this article, and most discuss problems with science as a result of only 36% of psychology studies being replicated.

 * http://www.independent.co.uk/news/science/study-reveals-that-a-lot-of-psychology-research-really-is-just-psychobabble-10474646.html
 * http://www.theatlantic.com/health/archive/2015/08/psychology-studies-reliability-reproducability-nosek/402466/